 During her term as minister, the government resolution was made on the closure of Helsinki-Malmi Airport and turning it into a residential area.
 Other noteworthy topics included confusion related to a transport funding proposal as well as Kyllönen's straightforward attitude towards the culture of civil service.

 The Left Alliance resigned from Katainen's Government due to the proposal by the government session on spending limits in the spring of 2014, which also marked the end of Kyllönen's career as a minister.
 In the summer of 2014, she was elected Member of the European Parliament as the only representative of her party.
 In the European Parliament, Kyllönen's focus areas include transport, environment and energy policy as well as employment, and she is a member of the Committee on Transport and Tourism.
-In early spring of 2017, Kyllönen announced that she would be interested in running for President of Finland as the candidate of the Left Alliance.
+Kyllönen was the candidate of the Left Alliance in the presidential elections of 2018.
+She received 3.0% of the votes.

 Her hobby is writing poetry.
 She publishes her poems on her website and has also recited them at the turning points of her career as a politician.